Bollinger Motors Reveals the World's First Electric Class-3 Commercial Truck Platform

 【Summary】Electric truck startup Bollinger Motors is among the new crop of startups developing battery-powered trucks for the consumer and commercial markets.
 The Ferndale, Michigan-based company unveiled today its latest electric truck platform it calls “E-Chassis.”
 The patent-pending E-Chassis is the world’s first and only Class 3 electric truck platform.

 Electric truck startup Bollinger Motors is among the new crop of startups developing battery-powered trucks for the commercial and consumer market.
-Unlike many electric vehicle startup building luxury models, Bollinger is designing its electric trucks to be, rugged, utilitarian and customizable for many different uses.
+Unlike many other electric vehicle startups building luxury models, Bollinger is designing its electric trucks to be, rugged, utilitarian and customizable for many different uses.

 Class-3 trucks are designated as "medium trucks" and weigh between 10,001-14,000 lbs.
 Examples of Class-3 trucks are the Ford F-450 pickup and GMC Sierra 3500.